SeldonIO/alibi/doc/source/overview/high_level.md

 - The Shapley values are fairly distributed among the feature values
 - Shapley values can be easily interpreted and visualized
-- Very general as is a blackbox method
+- Very general as is a black-box method

 **Cons**